 How did we miss the profound discontent that both Trump and Bernie Sanders so skillfully mobilized?
-Perhaps there lies an ethnographic bias here, in the way the media, and we anthropologists, highlight the more exotic and visible identity projects of certain victimized groups while overlooking the “unmarked” white working and petty bourgeois group, those who have been told that they “just have to adjust to the new reality.”
-Perhaps we were too preoccupied with the importance of different cultural identities, searching out “” (to use Mark Lilla’s phrase).
-The working class whites or small town shopkeepers suffered from a special kind of cultural anxiety the anxiety of decline, the fear of falling.
+Perhaps there lies an ethnographic bias here in the way the media, and we anthropologists, highlight the more exotic and visible identity projects of certain victimized groups while overlooking the “unmarked” white working and petty bourgeois group: those who have been told they “just have to adjust to the new reality.”
+Perhaps we were too preoccupied with the importance of different cultural identities, searching out “the first X to do Y,” to use Mark Lilla’s (2016) phrase.
+Working-class whites or small-town shopkeepers suffered from a special kind of cultural anxiety: the anxiety of decline, the fear of falling.
 It turned out that those who feared falling down the ladder outnumbered those who sought upward mobility through Hillary’s “recognition” project.
 Trump won.
 Hillary lost.

 We anthropologists have been so preoccupied with “recognition” that we have overlooked the fear of falling.
-Hence, an ethnography of Trump supporters, those “forgotten people” as he called them, should not be based on exposing some kind of social pathology among them.
-In 2008, Obama saw the white working classes as “bitter,” irrational or childlike, “clinging” to their guns and religion.
+Hence, an ethnography of Trump supporters, those “forgotten people,” should not be based on exposing some kind of social pathology among them.
+In 2008, Obama saw the white working classes as “bitter,” irrational, or childlike, “clinging” to their guns and religion.
 But if anthropology teaches us anything, it is that all of us cling to something.
 Discovering what people “cling” to and how they “cling” is what ethnography is all about.
 What, indeed, have we anthropologists been clinging to?
-According to (2016), a Norwegian historian of ideas, we have clinged to our universal, liberal, end-of-history narrative.
+According to Terje Tvedt (2016), a Norwegian historian of ideas, we have clung to our universal, liberal, end-of-history narrative.
 Tvedt documented that the press did not ignore or overlook Trump and his supporters; they were covered extensively.
 But it was our interpretations of them that were distorted, if not condescending.
-His supporters were viewed as ignorant or racist, or misogynist.
-“Curing” them of their illness required enlightenment, “awareness raising,” or a job retraining project that would give them hope (few such interpretations were made of Bernie Sanders’ supporters, who at best were called “naïve”).
-In these interpretations, we were clinging to our own grand narrative of modernist rationality, cosmopolitanism, tolerance of diversity and social uplift.
+His supporters were viewed as ignorant or racist or misogynist.
+“Curing” them of their illness required enlightenment, “awareness raising,” or a job-retraining project that would give them hope (few such interpretations were made of Bernie Sanders supporters, who at best were called “naïve”).
+In these interpretations, we were clinging to our own grand narrative of modernist rationality, cosmopolitanism, tolerance of diversity, and social uplift.
 Our explanations of Trump’s support became a medical diagnosis of their “illness.”
 If his supporters were ill, they could be blamed for being “manipulated” by Trump, and their legitimate concerns and ontological insecurity dismissed out of hand.
 Funny how everyone with whom we do not agree must somehow be manipulated, misinformed, or blinded.

-Studies of the forgotten white underclass, by Hochschild, Isenberg, Vance, MacFarquar, Murray and Putnam are a start in understanding how disaffected this group really is.
-These studies all seem to indicate that these people know what is being done to them by those in government, financial institutions and by the “progressive” media and their commentators.
+Studies of the forgotten white underclass by Arlie Hochschild (2016), Nancy Isenberg (2016), J. D. Vance (2016), Larissa MacFarquar, Charles Murray (2012), and Robert Putnam (2015) are a start in understanding how disaffected this group really is.
+These studies all seem to indicate that these people know what is being done to them by those in government, financial institutions, and the “progressive” media and its commentators.
 Trump had the ability to tap into the ontology of his supporters.
-It is reminiscent of Bruce Kapferer’s analysis of Sri Lankan nationalism (1988): Trump’s “Make America Great Again” platform (now called “MAGA”) becomes an amalgamation of the myth, history, golden age and expunging the ontological threats that Kapferer describes for Sri Lanka.
+It is reminiscent of Bruce Kapferer’s (1988) analysis of Sri Lankan nationalism: Trump’s “Make America Great Again” platform (now called “MAGA”) becomes an amalgamation of the myth, history, and golden age, expunging the ontological threats that Kapferer describes for Sri Lanka.